Why There Can't be a Perfect Auxlang

 Complexity

 I could keep going into more areas of languages, but I wanted to wrap things up in a broader category of complexity.
-A very interesting side effect I found out from Toki Pona (and possibly my own minimalistic conlang) was that the simpler a language is designed... it's usually harder to express things!
+A very interesting side effect I found out from Toki Pona (and possibly my own minimalistic conlang) was that the simpler a language is designed... the harder it usually is to express things!
 If the grammar is simpler, and if the vocabulary is smaller, then usually it means you need more words to express things that are even slightly complex.

 Probably my favorite example from the grammar angle is conjugation in most Romance languages.
 Most students hate learning conjugation in Spanish class because it requires memorizing multiple different forms of every verb, and I'm no different.
 However, once you memorize them, it feels so nice to express things faster.
 The phrase "I ate" in English is only one word in Spanish, "comí."
 By comparison, a conlang like Toki Pona that has immensely simplified grammar rules, would have to phrase it something like "tenpo pini la mi moku" (more literally, meaning something like "during past time, I eat") since there is no past tense or conjugation.